History of Sonny Gray in Timeline

 Sonny Gray

 Sonny Gray is a professional baseball pitcher currently playing for the St. Louis Cardinals in MLB.
-Previously, he played for the Oakland Athletics, New York Yankees, Cincinnati Reds, and Minnesota Twins.
-Gray's career includes notable performances and contributions to each team he's been a part of within Major League Baseball.
+Throughout his career, he has pitched for several teams, including the Oakland Athletics, New York Yankees, Cincinnati Reds, and Minnesota Twins.

 On November 7, 1989, Sonny Douglas Gray was born.
-He is now a professional baseball pitcher.
+He is an American professional baseball pitcher.

 Others born on this day/year

-In 2006, Sonny Gray guided Smyrna's football team to a 5A State title as quarterback.
+In 2006, Gray guided Smyrna's football team to back-to-back 5A State titles.

-In 2007, Sonny Gray guided Smyrna's football team to a second consecutive 5A State title as quarterback.
+In 2007, Gray guided Smyrna's football team to back-to-back 5A State titles.

-In 2007, Sonny Gray led his team to the State Tournament with an 11-2 record and a 0.95 ERA, earning him a nomination for National Player of the Year and a nod for the AFLAC All-American High School Baseball Classic.
+In 2007, as a junior, Gray led his team to the State Tournament with an 11–2 win–loss record and a 0.95 earned run average (ERA).
+This earned him a nod for the AFLAC All-American High School Baseball Classic, and a nomination for National Player of the Year.

 April 2008: Season-Ending Injury

-In April 2008, Sonny Gray was injured in a district game, ending his senior season.
+In April 2008, Gray was injured in a district game that ended his senior season.

-In 2008, Sonny Gray was drafted in the 27th round by the Chicago Cubs in the MLB Draft but did not sign with the team, honoring his commitment to Vanderbilt University.
+In 2008, Gray was drafted in the 27th round by the Chicago Cubs but did not sign with the team.

 2008: Gatorade Player of the Year